thebnbrkr/rock-paper-scissors-simulator/README.md

 # rock-paper-scissors
-I'm building a rock paper scissors game.
+This is a rock paper scissors simulator.